Ultimate Garage Security Guide: How to Protect Motorcycles, Bicycles & Tools in Your Garage

 - Hinges are exposed

-- Timber frame is old or cracked
+- The timber frame is old or cracked

-- Cheap unbranded models can be cut
+- Cheap models can be cut

 - Bottom rail or manual locking points are weak